-The Triple Bypass incorporates a THS7374 video amplifier for the RGB video bypass, pushing the Genesis one step closer to perfect video output.
-Depending on your model, you may need to lift the RGBs pins from the board, or even re-route the crystal oscillator path to remove the final bit of video interference.
+The Triple Bypass incorporates a THS7374 video amplifier for the RGB video bypass, pushing the Genesis one step closer to clean video output.
+Depending on your model, you may need to lift the RGBs pins from the board, or add extra filtering capacitors to the board.

 Triple bypass boards will be available to purchase from a few resellers.
 Links to whoever will carry stock (not just 1-off builds) will be added here:

 A wiki with full installation instructions is coming soon.
 For now, please reference the Mega Amp thread for the audio installation on all models not shown below: http://www.sega-16.com/forum/showthread.php?31989-Take-your-Genesis-audio-to-the-next-level-The-Mega-Amp-2-0-is-here!

 For the video bypass, you can follow the same basic guide as the original Genesis RGB bypass, which usually involves lifting the RGBs pins from the main chip and pulling raw signals right from the source.
 For all versions of the Genesis 2 except the VA4, a bottom-install is recommended.

 Genesis 2, VA4 – The VA4 is the only model 2 we found that’s cleaner with a top-install.

 The Triple Bypass outputs sync on the composite video (cvbs) pin of the multi-out, but not actual composite video.
 That means unless you use some alternate installation methods (and risk adding interference back into the signal), you can’t use composite video cables, but you can use anything that syncs on composite video.

 That means sync-on-composite RGB cables will work fine, including the HD Retrovision cables!
 Also, the “composite video” pin will always output 75 ohm cync, meaning as long as you use properly built cables, you never have to worry about sync voltages!